kserve/website/docs/modelserving/v1beta1/llm/huggingface/README.md

   ```

 ### Serve the Hugging Face LLM model using HuggingFace Backend
-You can use `--backend=huggingface` arg to perform the inference using Hugging Face.
+You can use `--backend=huggingface` argument to perform the inference using Hugging Face API.
 KServe Hugging Face backend runtime also
 supports the OpenAI `/v1/completions` and `/v1/chat/completions` endpoints for inference.

 === "Yaml"